QuantEcon/lecture-source-py/source/rst/pandas.rst

 The maker of pandas has also authored a library called `pandas_datareader` that gives programmatic access to many data sources straight from the Jupyter notebook.

-While some sources require an access key, many of the most important (e.g., FRED, OECD, EUROSTAT and the World Bank) are free to use.
+While some sources require an access key, many of the most important (e.g., FRED, `OECD <https://data.oecd.org/>`_, `EUROSTAT <https://ec.europa.eu/eurostat/data/database>`_ and the World Bank) are free to use.

 For now let's work through one example of downloading and plotting data --- this time from the World Bank.